NBA, Players’ Association Reach Agreement on New CBA

 Teams will be restricted from signing players to “Designated Veteran Player” free agent contract or extension if they already have two or more such players included in their team salary.
 And any player who gets one of these contracts can’t be traded for at least a year after signing it.

 Also of note: Russell Westbrook and James Harden were grandfathered in to the new “Designated Veteran Player” extension rules even though they would otherwise not qualify.
+However, even if they do sign them, their “Designated Veteran Player” extensions would not provide a higher payout than they could otherwise get with a standard max contract in free agency.

 The “Designated Veteran Player” rules were designed to allow elite veteran players to be rewarded earlier for playing at an extremely high level, in much the same way that the current “Designated Rookie Scale Player Extensions” (which allow for extensions of up to five additional seasons) and “5th Year 30% Max Criteria” (which allows players with fewer than seven years of service to sign an extension with a starting salary between the Tier 2 and Tier 3 max) rules allow elite first-round draft picks to be rewarded for playing at a high level.